Helping a person who has suicidal thoughts

-In my experience all of the above can be talked through.
+In my experience, all of the above can be talked through.
 Sometimes with great pain, but always with good effect.
 People ask "why does 'just talking' help?"
-As a therapist I would rephrase the question as "why does listening help?"
+As a therapist, I would rephrase the question as "why does listening help?"

 To actively listen is a learned skill.
 It is not the same as a conversation where both parties share stories and where very often one person is just waiting for the other to finish so they can say their own stuff.

 Although therapists work to different models it is important that they "actively listen".
 They do not have their own agenda and they don't judge.
-They offer positive regard whatever is shared by the client, and will be empathetic - trying to understand what has been said from the client’s perspective.
+They offer positive regard to whatever is shared by the client and will be empathetic - trying to understand what has been said from the client’s perspective.

 I believe that to be listened to is the greatest gift one person can give another.
 If a person feels heard then they gain a sense that what they have to say is worth listening to - that they themselves are worth listening to and therefore are of value.
 A relationship has been formed where they are cared about.
 This is crucial.

 Techniques such as reflecting on feelings, asking open questions, encouraging, clarifying, summarising, help the client to open up.
 This is often enough for them to change their perspective and reduce suicidal feelings.
 It may open them up to other techniques such as challenging and psycho-education which will increase awareness of their own negative or irrational patterns of thinking, feeling and behaving.